BogdanFloris/algo-ds-library/README.md

 # Library

 This repository provides implementations for popular algorithms and data structures, most of them presented in the book [Introduction to Algorithms (3rd Edition)](https://mitpress.mit.edu/books/introduction-algorithms-third-edition).
+These were made for personal use in competitive programming exercises and as a learning exercise.

 The algorithms are written in Python 3 and are split into two main packages:
 1. Algorithms (sorting algorithms, graph algorithms)